Wednesday, March 18, 2015

 SIBA NARAYAN PRADHAN: LEGACY OF THE GRAND OLD MAN OF RONGLI

-The rain failed to mar the funeral procession of my grandfather at Rongli, his birthplace.
-Thirteen days passed by and since the last two weeks, it is clear weather that has helped his relatives and well-wishers to give their last visit to offer prayers at his residence.
-I do notice a silence, emptiness around my grandfather’s residence.
+Thirteen days passed by, and in the last two weeks, it is clear weather that has helped his relatives and well-wishers to give their last visit to offer prayers at his residence.
+I do notice a silence and emptiness around my grandfather's residence.
 Despite the moving crowds, his absence is felt.
-His commanding voice and the way he wanted his family members to unite on every occasion echoes in my small mind.
+His commanding voice and the way he wanted his family members to unite on every occasion echo in my small mind.

-I still remember him talking of his day when he used to walk distances to Kupup, Gnathang, Pakyong for photography.
+I still remember him talking of his day when he used to walk distances to Kupup, Gnathang, and Pakyong for photography.
 He was in the photography business for a long time, till the late 80s when his ill health made him give up his business to his younger son.
 But he never used to get tired of talking about photography.
-It was for his long service towards the photography business he was also known as ‘Photographer Aja’ around and beyond Rongli.
+It was for his long service in the photography business he was also known as ‘Photographer Aja’ around and beyond Rongli.

 No comments: